pronovic/uci-parse/DEVELOPER.md

 there were a standard way to do this in Poetry or in Python, but there isn't as of this writing.

-## Prequisites
+## Prerequisites

 Nearly all prerequisites are managed by Poetry.
 All you need to do is make sure that you have a working Python 3 enviroment and install Poetry itself.

 ### MacOS